anthrax3/empirejs2016/braindump.md

 first you learn how, then you learn why. you learn it in this order bc there is too much to learn about the why, so you have to learn how first so that you can be educated on picking which "whys" you want to learn [César Vega's The Kitchen As Laboratory](http://www.smithsonianmag.com/arts-culture/how-do-you-cook-the-perfect-egg-87844887/?no-ist)
-Chefs worship at the church of the abuela, nonna, bubbie, babushka, oba-san, (grandmother) it's important to remember that design should be about what's familiar.
+Chefs worship at the church of the abuela, nonna, bubbie, babushka, oba-san, (grandmother) it's important to remember that design should be about what's familiar. when you start getting attention, you have to work twice as hard. hype means more users which means higher expectations.

 Wylie Dufresne on Eggs Benedict "we take things that are familiar and present them in an unfamiliar way... eggs benedict means something to you, you have emotional ties, whether it means sunday brunch or your mom making it for you... we want to take it and upend it but we don't want to mess with the spirit of it. when you put it in your mouth, and have eggs benedict the way you remember it." https://www.youtube.com/watch?v=PBMqEeq2j6o at 19:45